Return to Library Home Page

 Watering: In Phoenix, rubber tree needs regular amounts of supplemental water.

-Propagation: Softwood cuttings or air layering are both easy.
+Propagation: Asexually by softwood cuttings or air layering are both quite easy.